ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/offering.rst

 Creating An Offering
 =====================

+.. note:: The fund admin should create the Fund before onboarding Businesses to create Offerings.

 Create New Offering
 -------------------

-.. note:: Only business and admin users can create offerings.

-To create a new offering select ADMIN in the menu bar.
+To create a new offering (or fund) select ADMIN in the menu bar.

 In the ADMIN section select "Offerings" in the sidebar.

 .. note:: Offerings is the default view when you click ADMIN in the menubar.

-Select the NEW OFFERING button.
+Select the **NEW OFFERING** or **NEW FUND** button.

 Describe Offering
 -----------------

 .. note:: Do not select "SUBMIT" until you are ready to publish your offering.

-To create the offering you'll fill out the "info" tab and the "contract" tab.
+To create the offering or fund you'll fill out the "info" tab and the "contract" tab.

 Info
 ~~~~